 Maleficent wants to take that same viewer aside and go, “Wait, if only you knew her side of the story.
 Then you wouldn’t be so quick to judge.”
-That’s the same mistake that George Lucas made with his Star Wars prequels and Disney made with last year’s Oz The Great and Powerful.
+That’s the same mistake that George Lucas made with his Star Wars prequels, and Disney made with last year’s Oz The Great and Powerful.
 In the case of Maleficent and The Wicked Witch of the West, revealing the cause of their turn to evil actually undercuts their effectiveness.
-Before we knew why, they were terrifying incarnations of evil.
-Now we know why and it turns out they are just scorned women.
+Before, we knew why they were terrifying incarnations of evil; now we know why and it turns out they are just scorned women.
 Not quite as powerful.

 By casting the villains in this light, Disney (and Lucas for that matter) has inadvertently shown that anyone can become evil.
 And not just bad, but evil.
 All it takes is one or two instances of betrayal for someone to turn their back on an entire society.
 Could a similar theory be applied to real-life figures?
 Would a revision of Adolf Hitler’s past make him seem more human?
-Would we, or could we except that?
+Would we, or could we accept that?
 I certainly hope not.
-Why Disney asks us to do that seem both in poor taste and of poor judgment.
+Why Disney asks us to do that seems both in poor taste and of poor judgment.

 Maleficent may introduce a new generation to Sleeping Beauty, and if it does, I’ll take some solace in that.
 In the meantime, I just can’t shake the image of a producer watching a double feature of Taxi Driver and Sleeping Beauty and thinking, “I’ve got it!”

 Written By: Linda Woolverton

 Based on the screenplay of Sleeping Beauty written by Joe Rinaldi, Winston Hibler, Bill Peet, Ted Sears, Ralph Wright, Milt Banta, and Erdman Penner